jalmanzar/PythonLearning/week2hw/PALINREADME.md

     - Can they be taken in any order to put together a palindrome?
         - Cherrypicking
-        - This one sounds fun and the most practical implementation.
+        - This one sounds fun and like the most practical implementation.

     - Do I lift them out of the string in the order they are in and put together a new string?
         -Example I/O: "Not cherrypickiNg" -> nn